NURS FPX 9904 Assessment 2 Project Summary Report

 Background and Organization Gap Analysis

-Therefore, in essence, SDB is a very underestimated health issue, which has an adverse impact on health and when the diagnosis or treatment is not well handled the situation is made worse.
+Such events prevent people from sleeping and cause IH, which has numerous adverse outcomes for health, including hypertension, cardiovascular diseases, metabolic disorders, memory loss, and decreased life quality (Benjafield et al., 2019).
+Therefore, SDB is a very underestimated health issue, which has an adverse impact on health, and when the diagnosis or treatment is not well handled, the situation is made worse.

-More often than not, SDB is not accurately diagnosed at all, because the professionals in the field of healthcare do not know sufficient enough about it and how to identify it and treat it appropriately.
+More often than not, SDB is not accurately diagnosed at all because the professionals in the field of healthcare need to learn more about it and how to identify it and treat it appropriately.
 Before referring patients to ENT specialists, it is crucial to understand that PCPs and other physicians look for indications of SDB symptoms such as snoring, daytime drowsiness, and apnea events in patients.
-However, studies reveal that owing to the lack of knowledge about useful screening tools and standards most PCPs might not regularly check SDB since many of these professionals are not trained for this (Kapur et al., 2021).

-This gap stems from the following issues: PCPs’ outdated knowledge in this area, PCPs’ general knowledge about SDB PCPs’ current manner of screening and diagnosing SDB patients, Such factors hinder the enhancement of the detection, and subsequently treatment of SDB in outpatient clinics.
+However, studies reveal that owing to the lack of knowledge about useful screening tools and standards, most PCPs might not regularly check SDB since many of these professionals are not trained (Kapur et al., 2021).
+This gap stems from the following issues: PCPs’ outdated knowledge in this area, PCPs’ general knowledge about SDB, and PCPs’ current manner of screening and diagnosing SDB patients; such factors hinder the enhancement of the detection and, subsequently, treatment of SDB in outpatient clinics.

 Significance of the Practice Problem

-Thus, SDB is considered one of the most pressing public health issues as SDB is common and can lead to unfavourable outcomes for the general health of affected individuals.
-From the results from GAD 7 questionnaires it was ascertained that SDB has an impact on over 1 billion people globally.
-As pointed out by Benjafield et al., in 2019, quite many of such are still undiagnosed, meaning they are not receiving the appropriate treatment.
-It can be defined as episodes of narrowed airways during the sleep period capable of breaking the rest and leading to hypoxia that is fully reversible.
+Thus, SDB is considered one of the most pressing public health issues as it is common and can lead to unfavorable outcomes for the general health of affected individuals.
+From the results of the GAD 7 questionnaires, it was ascertained that SDB impacts over 1 billion people globally.
+As pointed out by Benjafield et al., in 2019, many of them are still undiagnosed, meaning they are not receiving the appropriate treatment.

 Impact on Healthcare Systems

-SDB, on the other hand, does not receive the identification/handling that it should, and this leaves a great deal of demands on health services.
+SDB, on the other hand, needs to receive the identification/handling that it should, leaving many demands on health services.
 The population of individuals who do not seek treatment for SDB can usually have other diseases that are associated with the former.
+This can mean only one thing: they access health services more often and then spend additional money.

-This can mean only one thing they access the health services more often and then spend additional amounts of money.
-As proposed by Kapur et al. (2021), these patients have higher activity in both outpatient and inpatient healthcare services and interventions including the number of stays in the hospital, visits to clinics, and any number of interventions as compared to those who do not have SDB.
+Kapur et al. (2021) proposed that these patients have higher activity in both outpatient and inpatient healthcare services and interventions, including the number of stays in the hospital, visits to clinics, and any number of interventions compared to those who do not have SDB.
+Furthermore, there needs to be better availability of ASCSP programs and insufficient adequate screening and management strategies in the primary care setting, making diagnosing and treating diseases in the early stages difficult.
+This worsens the health status, prolongs diseases, and raises the total costs of health care.

 Summary of the Evidence

-Many works in the literature have advanced the notion of convenience in increasing clinicians’ understanding and utilisation of SDB.
+Many works in the literature have advanced the notion of convenience in increasing clinicians’ understanding and utilization of SDB.
 For example, tutorials like face-to-face sessions, web-based sessions, or accessed guidelines have advocated for comprehensiveness and proficiency in screening for and managing SDB among providers (Shan et al., 2021).

 Quality Improvement Framework